nyxnor/onionjuggler/README.md

 That was on the network level, but know on the user system, even if one chooses a Free and Open Source Operating System, GNU/Linux dominates a big share over *BSD, having a huge impact on the main software used for the kernel (Linux), shell (bash), service manager (systemd).

 ## Goal

+The goal of this project:
+* facilitate onion service managements, from activating a service to adding client authorization to it, giving the full capabilities of editing files manually would have but with less tipying.
+* show the that managing the onion service is much more than just using a webserver with your pages.
-The goal of this project is distribution, from the source code level (FOSS) to the effect it takes when it allows anyone to run the code on any operating system, shell or service manager.
+* distribution, from the source code level (FOSS) to the effect it takes when it allows anyone to run the code on any operating system, shell or service manager.

 Descentralization from a single point of failure:
 * **Kernel** - The Linux Kernel is a problem, there are few *BSD users compared to linux users.